simonpcouch/syrup/README.md

 off five child processes from itself.

-We can plot the result to get a better sense of how memory usage of these processes changes over time.
+We can plot the result to get a better sense of how memory usage of these processes changes over time:

 ``` r
 worker_ppid <- ps::ps_pid()